-- 1. Complete all admissions requirements to Mississippi Gulf Coast Community College, Jackson County Campus. - Pick up an application packet from the office of the Program Director of the Respiratory Care Technology Program or Vocational Counselor at the Jackson County Campus. - 3.
-Complete Application packets and drop them off in the office of the Vocational Counselor no later than 3:00 p.m. on the first Friday in April. - Have an interview with Program Director, Director of Clinical Education and/or members of the Respiratory Care Admissions committee. - 5.
+- 1. Complete all admissions requirements to Mississippi Gulf Coast Community College, Jackson County Campus. - 2.
+Pick up an application packet from the office of the Program Director of the Respiratory Care Technology Program or Vocational Counselor at the Jackson County Campus. - 3.
+Complete Application packets and drop them off in the office of the Vocational Counselor no later than 3:00 p.m. on the first Friday in April. - 4.
+Have an interview with Program Director, Director of Clinical Education and/or members of the Respiratory Care Admissions committee. - 5.
 Be physically and emotionally able to meet the requirements of the program. - 6.
-Have a minimum of a 2.0 GPA on prerequisite courses.
+Have a minimum of a 2.0 GPA on prerequisite courses. - 7.
+Have an ACT score of 16 or higher.